axieinfinity/ronin-documentation/docs/node-operators/minimum-requirements.md

 ---
-description: Minimum requirements for running a Ronin node
+description: Requirements for running a Ronin node
 ---
-# Minimum hardware requirements
+# Hardware requirements

 Running a node requires a lot of disk space and drives with fast read/write speed (IOPS)